Zhang Jingna: Collaborations, other interests

 Zhang photographed Sugizo multiple times in 2009 and 2010.
 She also shot his band Luna Sea's 20th Anniversary World Tour Reboot concert at the Tokyo Dome in 2010.
 Her photographs of Sugizo from the collaborations and concerts are collected in his book Ongaku ni ai sareta otoko: Sono haran no hansei (音楽に愛された男。その波乱の半生), the cover features an image from their first collaboration in Japan.

 In 2011 Zhang photographed Korean celebrity Rain for Anchor Beer's campaign in Seoul.

 Zhang also worked with cosplayer Alodia Gosiengfiao.
 They collaborated on a tribute piece to Japanese artist and illustrator Yoshitaka Amano.

 From 2011–2013, Zhang owned and managed a semi-professional Starcraft 2 team called Infinity Seven.

 Career

 In 2021, Zhang announced that she decided to quit fashion photography, citing racism within the Western market.
 In posts uploaded to Facebook and Instagram, Zhang stated that her experiences with racism and xenophobia had prompted her to leave the industry.

-In 2022, her portraits of actress Michelle Yeoh were featured for Time magazine's 100 Most Influential People and the cover photos for a profile for The Hollywood Reporter.
+In 2022, her portraits of actress Michelle Yeoh were featured in Time magazine's 100 Most Influential People and as the cover photos for a profile for The Hollywood Reporter.

-In May 2022, Jingna was alerted by Luxembourgish fans about possible and blatant copyright infringement of her work.
-Jeff Dieschburg claimed her work delivered for Harper's Bazaar Vietnam in 2017 as his own, using it for financial profit and media recognition.
-Strassen Biennial of Contemporary Art art competition in Luxembourg rewarded him with a prize 1500€ and proceeded to auction the "item" in question for 6500€ in June 2022.
-News outlets noted the "obvious similarities" while Dieschburg justified the use of his work, claiming it as "inspiration."